iMarckDEV/aws_examples_etl/glue_1/README.md

 ## Contributing

 Thank you for your interest in contributing to the iMarckDEV Blog Repository.
 If you have any improvements or bug fixes, please feel free to submit a pull request.
 We appreciate your contributions!

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute this code for personal or commercial purposes.

+For more information, visit the [iMarckDEV blog site](https://www.imarck.dev) and explore other resources and tutorials.
+Happy coding!'''